bxlab/metaWRAP/README.md

-# metaWRAP - Comprehensive Metagenomic Bin Analysis in One Place
+# MetaWRAP - Wrapper for Metagenomic Bin Analysis
-## metaWRAP v=0.5
+## MetaWRAP v=0.5

  MetaWRAP aims to be an easy-to-use inclusive wrapper program that accomplishes the most basic tasks in metagenomic analysis: QC, assembly, binning, visualization, and taxonomic profiling.
 While there is no single best approach for processing metagenomic data, metaWRAP is meant to be a fast and simple first pass program before you delve deeper into parameterization of your approach.
 Each individual component of the pipeline is also a standalone module.
 This modularity allows the users to use only the modules they are interested in.